nivgold/SCholar/README.md

 # SCholar

-SCholar let's one search for specific
+SCholar let's one search for specific author and get:

+* Number of publications
+* Number of citations
+* His Picture from google scholar

 # References
 ---